-- The student provides a valid justification, other than scheduling convenience, of the need for an overlapping schedule. - · The Dean of Enrollment Services approves the schedule. - The student makes up the overlapping hours at some other time during the same week under the supervision of the instructor of the course.
+- The student provides a valid justification, other than scheduling convenience, of the need for an overlapping schedule. - The student makes up the overlapping hours at some other time during the same week under the support of the instructor of the course. - · The Dean of Enrollment Services approves the overlapping schedule.